ndcampbell/foremast-api/README.md

 Will use RQ: http://python-rq.org/

+## Foremast Configuration

+Put all Foremast Extras (templates, certificats, etc) in a `foremast_extras` directory in the root level of the project

+Put the Foremast `config.py` in the root level, looking at `foremast_extras/` for anything path based.

 ## Running

 Uses docker-compose to run the API and Redis containers (need to add worker logic still)